GaganGoswami/notes/Vibe-Prompts/Video-Scripts/ProposalAI-video-script.md

 ---

-*This demo script ensures consistent, professional presentation of the Proposal Intelligence Assistant while allowing for natural presenter style and audience adaptation.*
+*This demo script ensures consistent, professional presentation of the ProposalAI while allowing for natural presenter style and audience adaptation.*